CrunchyData/pg_tileserv/README.md

 The configuration file will be automatically read from the following locations, if it exists:

 * In the system configuration directory, at `/etc/pg_tileserv.toml`
-* Relative to the directory from which the program is run, `./pg_tileserv.toml`
+* Relative to the directory from which the program is run, `./config/pg_tileserv.toml`
+* In a root volume at `/config/pg_tileserv.toml`

 If you want to pass a path directly to the configuration file, use the `--config` commandline parameter to pass in a pull path to configuration file.
 When using the `--config` option, configuration files in other locations will be ignored.